jaepass/commercejs-vuejs-cart/README.md

 }
 ```

-In this helper handler function we call the `commerce.cart.update()` endpoint with `lineItemId` and destructured `quantity`.
-When we fire the `updateQuantity()` method in our `CartItem.vue` component, this event handler will run and respond with the updated line item data with the new quantity.
-We'll also need to bind the handler to the `CartItem.vue` component.
+In this helper handler function, we will calling the `commerce.cart.update()` endpoint with `lineItemId` and
+destructured `quantity`.
+When we fire the `updateQuantity()` button in our `CartItem.vue` component, this event handler
+will run and response with the line item updated with the new quantity.
+We'll also need to bind the handler to the
+`CartItem.vue` component.

 ```html
 <!-- Cart.vue -->